mit-satori/getting-started/tips-and-tricks/sys_queries/index.rst

    lscpu

-WHow much RAM is there on my nodes?
+How much RAM is there on my nodes?
 ===================================

 The amount of RAM that is expected to be available on a system is summarized elsewhere.
 The command to interrogate a node for the total available memory is